petr-tik/income_calc/progress_report.md

     3. No internet now
     3.1 Ask for estimate of stock price

-Now calculate the taxes from selling all shares
+Now calculate the taxes from selling all shares.

 ## 07/11